gdoor-org/gdoor/README.md

 _________________

-Gira is a german manufacturer of house appliances, including door systems.
-These systems are connected via a proprietary two wire bus system.
 GDoor is a project to collect and document findings about the Gira Door System, all figured out by reverse engineering.

-The GDoor hardware adapter allows listening and controlling the bus and e.g. integrating a Gira door bell into a smart home.
+The GDoor hardware adapter allows listening and controlling the bus and e.g. integrating a Gira door bell into a <b>smart home</b>.
 It might serve as an DIY alternative to the Gira TKS-IP-Gateway.
 It supports the following features:

 - listening to the bus, e.g. to trigger notifications on mobile devices when a door bell button is pressed
 - sending to the bus, e.g. to open the door